kursjan/petitparser2/docs/migration.md

 With PetitParser2 you can define only part of the grammar and skip the rest.
 With bounded seas you define islands of interest only.
 Bounded seas will skip the undefined input and return only islands.
-For example, you can easily [extract the Javascript from HTML pages](https://kursjan.github.io/petitparser2/scripting.html).
+For example, you can easily [extract JavaScript from HTML pages](https://kursjan.github.io/petitparser2/scripting.html).

+### Support for context-sensitive rules
+With PetitParser2 you can parse more languages than PEGs can express.
+PetitParser2 contains an extension for parsing context sensitive grammars.

 ## Differences to PetitParser
 How is PetitParser2 different to PetitParser?